Last Updated on December 7, 2023 by Sharon Advik

-On the other hand, the Canon R appears to have a smaller pixel size and a higher pixel density (with a pixel pitch of 5.36 versus 6.57 for the R6) based on these sensor specifications.
+On the other hand, based on these sensor specifications, the Canon R appears to have a smaller pixel size and a higher pixel density (with a pixel pitch of 5.36 versus 6.57 for the R6).

 Furthermore, it has been noted that the R6 is a somewhat more current model than the Canon R (by 1 year and 10 months).

-As a result, its sensor might have benefited from advancements in technology during this time that increased individual pixels’ ability to gather light.
+As a result, its sensor might have benefited from technological advancements during this time that increased individual pixels’ ability to gather light.